pmean/build-website/text/21/umkc-award.md

 I wish to submit this self-nomination for the Faculty Researcher Award.
 I am enclosing this nomination letter, three letters of support, and a current CV.

 As a consulting statistician, my research efforts are largely in support of other researchers.
-In the past five years, I do have one grant where I am the principal investigator, but on the remaining grants, I am typically playing a small but still important role, typically supported at 10% effort or less.
+In the past five years (January 2017 through December 2021), I do have one grant where I am the principal investigator, but on the remaining grants, I am typically playing a small but still important role, typically supported at 10% effort or less.
 Likewise, in most of my publications, I am more often a co-author rather than the lead author.
 I don't mind playing second fiddle in these settings; my best work is often that done in the service of others.

 I assist with details like data management, sample size justification, and documentation of research methods.
 These make no direct contribution to the practice of medicine, but are still vital components of any grant or publication.
 As such, my efforts are largely behind the scenes.
 My job, I tell people, is to make smart people smarter.

 #### Research grants

 My greatest contribution to the research reputation of the UMKC School of Medicine has been through research grants.
 Since I started work at UMKC in 2009, I have received formal support on 13 research grants (7 in the past five years, see the list below).
-These numbers (and those cited below for publications and presentations) are even more impressive because they were done while working as a **part-time** faculty member (25% effort from July 2016 through December 2017 and 75% effort from January 2018 to June 2021).
+These numbers (and those cited below for publications and presentations) are even more impressive because they were done while working as a **part-time** faculty member (25% effort from January 2017 through December 2017 and 75% effort from January 2018 to June 2021).

 This does not include, however, the large number of grants that I have provided informal assistance on.
 In particular, I have helped write many Sarah Morrison research awards as part of my work for the Research and Statistical Consult Service.
 I have given talks on grant writing both locally (2018) and at the International Research Conference on Complementary and Alternative Medicine (2012 and 2014).